 - The discount you get on brand-name drugs in the coverage gap

 - What you pay in the coverage gap

 Items that don't count towards the coverage gap

 - What you pay for drugs that aren’t covered

 If you think you should get a discount

 If you think you've reached the coverage gap and you don't get a discount when you pay for your brand-name prescription, review your next "Explanation of Benefits" (EOB).
 If the discount doesn't appear on the EOB, contact your drug plan to make sure that your prescription records are correct and up-to-date.
+Get your plan's contact information from a Personalized Search (under General Search), or search by plan name.
 If your drug plan doesn't agree that you're owed a discount, you can file an appeal.